 11. Aran Islands, Ireland

-By Pam from The Directionally Challenged Traveler
+Explored by Pam of The Directionally Challenged Traveler

 Some of the best islands of Ireland are the Aran Islands; an enchanting destination that often goes overlooked for the Cliffs of Moher.
 There are three islands — Inis Mór (Big Island), Inis Meáin (Middle Island), and Inir Oírr (East Island), and since they’re so remote, over the past few hundred years they’ve fostered a rich culture that is different than the rest of Ireland.
 In fact, the people who live on the Aran Islands speak a particular dialect of Irish and have their own homemade items such as Aran Knitwear.